NixOS/nixos-summer/content/blog/callpackage-a-tool-for-the-lazy.md

 ```

 `default.nix` produces a *derivation* from the contents of `hello.nix`.
-This what the Nix package manager calls its build results (which are often packaged executables, but can be arbitrary files), and what the Nix language calls the data type of such an expression.
+A derivation is what the Nix package manager calls a description of how to obtain a desired build result.
+Build results are often packaged executables, but can be arbitrary files.
+Derivation is also the data type of the corresponding expression in the Nix language.

 ```nix
 # hello.nix